coconnor10/Horiseon/README.md

 ## Description

 The new Horiseon website that meets accessibility standards and has semantic HTML elements.
 I updated the images to contain descritive alt tags as a free service.
+This app is also responsive to smaller screens using media queries.

 ## Screenshot